Classport: Designing Runtime Dependency Introspection for Java: Design of

 When the \embedder encounters manifest files with a dependency JAR, such as \textit{MANIFEST.MF} files, it removes signature-related entries, e.g., digest attributes, and copies the remaining content.
 This is necessary because modifying the contents of a signed JAR, such as adding metadata to class files, invalidates its signature.
+However, \tool is designed to be used by application developers and they can resign the JAR with their keys after the embedding process.
+This workflow is well-established and is also required by other widely-used bytecode-transformation tools such as JaCoCo~\cite{jacoco}.
+For instance, consider a project $P$ authored by an application developer $A_1$ that depends on a JAR $D$ signed by a third-party library developer $A_2$.
+During embedding, we strip $A_2$'s signature from $D$ so that we can modify the classes, and the embedded dependency is then re-signed by $A_1$ once the process completes, as in any vendoring process.
+The resulting \uberjar is distributed by $A_1$, who is responsible for the packaged software.
 The \embedder ignores signature files and copies all other files without modification.
 We refrain from altering non-class files.
-If these other files are used, they must be referenced by other class files --- which are themselves embedded.
+If these other files are used, they must be referenced by class files that are themselves embedded.
 If they are not used, the Java Virtual Machine will not load them, and hence we don't need to get provenance later.
 After processing each dependency JAR, it repackages it into a new JAR.
-It saves it in a directory, which we refer to as the augmented package repository, as shown in Figure~\ref{fig:overview}.
+It saves it in a directory, which we refer to as the augmented package repository, as shown in ~\autoref{fig:overview}.
+It is noteworthy that the embedding process is not affected by shading (i.e., package renaming performed by the Maven Shade Plugin), because the \embedder injects the correct GAV metadata before any renaming takes place.

-Finally, as shown in step 3 of Figure~\ref{fig:overview}, the augmented package repository, i.e., the one containing the annotated dependencies, is used to build the final \uberjar with embedded software supply chain information.
+Third, as shown in step 3 of ~\autoref{fig:overview}, the augmented \uberjar with embedded software supply chain information is pushed where appropriate.